Introduction

 As shown in the sample image, on scenes containing moving objects like cars, persons, etc… frame-median may be useful to cancel them out from the final image.
 A crowded place where many people pass by can be turned into an empty space.
 This can be useful for example in architecture photography.

-Like with frame-average, oversampling could help in smoothing out some gaps, like on moving clouds for example, although it will increase calculation times (see an example of oversampling results below in the dedicated section).
+Like with frame-average, frame weight shaping could help in smoothing out some gaps, like on moving clouds for example, although it will increase the calculation time (see an example of weight shaping results below in the dedicated section).

-You find this option in the top-right area of the application window.
-This feature adds “fake” intermediate frames where each pixel is created as a linear interpolation between each couple of real frames.
-Another way of seeing it is that it weights the frames differently in the composing operation, giving more weight to the ones in the middle of the sequence.
-It does that with the goal of smoothing out some gaps that may arise in presence of moving objects in the scene when the time interval between captured frames is long.
+You’ll find this option in the top-right area of the application window.
+This feature shapes the weight of the frames in different ways while performing frame-average and frame-median.
+This feature may help in smoothing out some gaps that may arise in presence of moving objects in the scene when the time interval between captured frames is long.

-In Figure 6 you’ll find a result comparison based on a frame-median composition of 100 images shot at a frequency of 1 every 10 seconds.
-Without oversampling (left), gaps in the clouds are visible in the upper and central right part of the image.
-An oversampling of 16X succeeded in smoothing things out (right).
+In Figure 9 you’ll find a result comparison based on a frame-median composition of 100 images shot at a frequency of 1 every 10 seconds.
+Without weight shaping (left), gaps in the clouds are visible in the upper and central right part of the image.
+Weight shaping succeeded in smoothing things out (right).

 Flat-Field Correction